 And what about damage to the environment?
 APEs - a type of cleaning compound with bioactive consequences - have been banned in the UK for their effect on an organism’s endocrine system.
 And to go back to bleach, advocates of this ubiquitous cleaner will claim that water processing and treatment rapidly reduce bleach to chloride ions, and that there is no real possibility of the formation of trace toxic by-products, however bleach is formed from the organochlorine family of chemicals which are rarely found in nature and which can take centuries to decompose.
 Greenpeace has called for a complete end to organochlorine production.

-Perhaps worth considering is what chemicals are used by your daily cleaners at the office, and whether frequent exposure to these chemicals could be putting their health at risk.
+Perhaps worth considering is what chemicals are used by your daily cleaners at the office or the staff who perform deep cleans, and whether frequent exposure to these chemicals could be putting their health at risk.
 Here at Initial we’ve wised up to the harm that prolonged exposure to certain chemicals can cause to both our colleagues, customers and the environment, and as a result have moved away from the use of harsh cleaning chemicals in our business.
 Our bathroom deep cleaning service now uses environmentally friendly bio-preparations that contain bio-enzymes, as does our eco-cap urinal odour control product and the cleaning sprays we use to support it.

 Contact the experts at Initial to find out how you can have a clean and healthy workplace without the health risks caused by harsh cleaning chemicals.